 Impressive sales figures and career milestones are admirable goals, but don't let them be your only sources of happiness and fulfillment in life!

 If you feel your days have gotten a little heavy on the work side of the work-life balance scale, try implementing the following solutions.

 As the saying goes, you can always make more money, but you can't make more time.
-Learning to prioritize your career aspirations with your personal life can set you on the path to being a happier agent and a happier person.
+Learning to prioritize your career aspirations with your personal life can set you up to be a happier agent and a happier person.